rainerpm/CSAssignmentChecker/README.md

 ### Sending Emails or using the Clipboard
 * To associate an email address with a student manually edit the REGISTER.txt file in the class period folder and enter a student email as a 4th field for the student.
-* The program will give you options to use
+* The program will give you options to use a saved set of comments or enter a new comment to be used in the mail or put on the clipboard.
+You can chooose from preset assignment specific comments (stored in the comments.txt file in the assignments folder) or global comments (stored in ASSIGNMENT_GROUPS/comments.txt)